• Discounts and special offers

 Zillow suggests current market conditions tip to the advantage of the sellers of stigmatized properties as well.
 A combination of high prices and elevated mortgage rates could mean avoiding ghosts and ghouls becomes less of a priority.

 Some stigmas also refuse to die, even those that work in the opposite direction.
 For years, the “Home Alone” house at 671 Lincoln Ave. in Winnetka, Illinois, had a prominent sign that warned people not to gawk.
 How the constant and unwelcome attention affected its saleability is hard to say.
-The home went on sale in May for $5.25 million, according to Coldwell Banker.
-Six months later, it has yet to be purchased, though it seems a sale is pending.
+The home went on sale in May and sold in January for $5.5 million, according to Coldwell Banker.

 Haunted, at least in a sense?
 You could say that — or if you’re Macaulay Culkin, scream it.